-- A boat SHALL carry U.S. Coast Guard (or applicable government entity) flares meeting day-night requirements not older than the expiration date.
+- A boat SHALL carry U.S. Coast Guard flares meeting day-night requirements not older than the expiration date.
+Alternately a boat may carry U.S. Coast Guard approved non-pyrotechnic visual distress signals.
 (3.6.6) - A boat SHALL carry soft plugs of an appropriate material, tapered and of the appropriate size, attached or stowed adjacent to every through-hull opening.
 (3.22) - A boat SHALL carry one anchor, meeting the anchor manufacturer's recommendations based on the yacht's size, with a suitable combination of chain and line.
 The anchor should be readily accessible.
-(3.23) - □ A boat SHALL carry at least two watertight flashlights with spare batteries.
+(3.23) - A boat SHALL carry at least two watertight flashlights with spare batteries.
 (3.24.3) - A boat SHALL carry a first aid kit and first aid manual suitable for the likely conditions of the passage and the number of crew aboard.
 (3.25) - □ A boat SHALL carry an 11.5" (292mm) diameter or greater octahedral radar reflector or one of equivalent performance.
 (3.26) - A boat SHALL carry two sturdy buckets of at least two gallons (8 liters) capacity with lanyards attached.
 (3.27.1) - A boat SHALL post a durable, waterproof diagram or chart locating the principal items of safety equipment and through hulls in the main accommodation area where it can be easily seen.
-(3.28) - Wheel steered boats SHALL have an emergency tiller, capable of being fitted to the rudder stock.
+(3.28) - □ Wheel steered boats SHALL have an emergency tiller, capable of being fitted to the rudder stock.
 (3.29.2)